Hair Removal Directory

 Electrolysis is a common method of removing unwanted hair.
 A small needle or thin metal probe is inserted into the opening of the skin where hair grows (small sacs beneath the skin called hair follicles).
 Next, a low - level electrical current passes through the needle or probe into your skin and destroys the hair follicle.
 Hair is unable to grow back in an area where the follicle has been ...

-An overview of electrolysis, a way of removing individual hairs from the face or body by destroying the growth center of the hair with chemical or heat energy.
+WebMD explains electrolysis, a procedure for removing individual hairs from the face or body by destroying the growth center of the hair with chemical or heat energy.

 Hair Removal Methods